$147,412Average Value$113Average Price per Sq Ft10Homes For Sale

 The Deli and Gannons Isle define the local food scene

-There are several churches scattered throughout the community, including Unity of Syracuse, centrally located on West Seneca Turnpike.
-Built in 1885 by a Syracuse architect, the progressive church encourages a unique and practical approach to Christianity.
-The church features The Listening Room, a venue for not only services, but also for community concerts, seminars and other performances.
+Several churches are scattered throughout the community, including Unity of Syracuse, which is centrally located on West Seneca Turnpike.
+Built in 1885 by a Syracuse architect, the church features The Listening Room, a venue for not only services, but also for community concerts, seminars and other performances.

 Bungalows and detached rowhomes line walkable streets

-The housing market in North Valley consists of single-family homes ideal for many first-time buyers, as well as investor-friendly properties with multiple living units.
-About 58% of residents rent their homes and 42% own, with prices typically ranging from $80,000 to $195,000.
+The housing market in North Valley consists of single-family homes that often appeal to first-time buyers, as well as investor-friendly properties with multiple living units.
+About 58% of residents rent their homes and 42% own, with sale prices typically ranging from $80,000 to $195,000.
 Common housing styles include bungalows with wide front porches and detached Colonial-style rowhomes.
-Some properties are in need of renovations, and others have seen more recent updates; homes at the higher end of the price range typically reflect more recent updates to their interiors.
+Some properties are in need of renovations, and others have been fixed up; homes at the higher end of the price range typically reflect more recent interior updates.
 “Most side streets don’t have sidewalks, and that’s okay because they’re not busy and people can still go out and walk their dogs or push their kids in strollers,” Hodgkins says.

 The Syracuse City School District, which receives a C-plus rating from Niche, serves area students.
-Learners can begin at Van Duyn Elementary School before advancing to Clary Middle School, both of which earn a C-minus.
-Corcoran High School, which holds a B-minus, is home to the district’s International Academy.
+Van Duyn Elementary School and Clary Middle School both earn a C-minus.
+Corcoran High School, which has a B-minus, is home to the district’s International Academy.
 Eligible students can enroll in the International Baccalaureate program and receive an IB diploma upon completion.
-The school district also offers participation in the Building Men Program, open to elementary through high school boys who seek to develop a passion for leadership and for giving back to the community.
-A private Christian school in the area, Faith Heritage School receives a B-plus and serves slightly more than 200 students in pre-kindergarten through 12th grade.
+The district's Building Men Program helps boys in elementary through high school develop a passion for leadership and for giving back to the community.
+A private Christian school in the area, Faith Heritage School, receives a B-plus and serves just over 200 students in pre-kindergarten through 12th grade.

 Rand Tract Park and Meachem Field offer year-round fun

-North Valley residents don’t have to venture far for fresh air in the outdoors.
-On the south side of the turnpike, Rand Tract Park is a nearly 100-acre hiking area with a 2-mile trail that weaves around Webster Pond, popular for duck and swan watching.
-Nearby, Meachem Field is a sports complex with softball fields, lighted tennis courts, playgrounds and an indoor ice rink.
+North Valley residents don’t have to venture far for fresh air.
+South of the turnpike, Rand Tract Park is a nearly 100-acre hiking area with a 2-mile trail that weaves around Webster Pond, which is popular for duck and swan watching.
+Nearby, the Meachem Field sports complex has softball fields, lighted tennis courts, playgrounds and an indoor ice rink.
 On the neighborhood’s north side, McKinley Park has a playground and an outdoor community pool.

 Syracuse University and Micron drive economic growth

-About a mile north of North Valley, Syracuse University is a major economic pillar in the community, despite the fac that North Valley is not a prime landing spot for those who attend or work at the school.
+About a mile north of North Valley, Syracuse University is a major economic pillar in the community, despite the fact that North Valley is not a prime spot for those who attend or work at the school.
 The private institution, founded in 1870, features a hilltop campus known for Roman Revival architecture.
 Syracuse is classified as a Carnegie Research-1 university and enrolls about 22,000 undergraduate and graduate students.
 In 2024, Syracuse was ranked the No. 1 Best Public Affairs School by U.S. News & World Report and the No. 1 Best Broadcast Journalism School by College Factual.
-The university is well-known for its athletics, and the city contributes to its fan base.
+The university is also well-known for athletics.

-Another major economic pillar coming to Syracuse is Micron Technology, a computer memory and data manufacturer.
+Micron Technology, a computer memory and data manufacturer, will likely be another economic pillar in the region.
 “It’s a $100 billion project in Clay, about 10 to 12 miles north of Syracuse, the largest industrial project that’s ever happened here," Hodgkins says.
 "We’re expecting a 50% population growth.
 It’ll bring more than jobs; it’ll bring anything from karate studios and country clubs to new restaurants and retailers.”
-Hodgkins adds that once the first Micron factory is finished in the next two to three years, price tags will start to increase.

 Interstate 81 and U.S. Route 11 serve the community

-Interstate 81 zips along the eastern edge of North Valley, connecting residents to Downtown Syracuse about 2 miles north.
-U.S. Route 11, or Salina Street, also runs through the neighborhood.
-For those without a vehicle, The Centro bus system services the community.
-For further travel, Syracuse Hancock International Airport is about 10 miles north of North Valley.
-And Upstate Community Hospital, located on the area’s west side, is a 306-bed general hospital with a birthing center and an ER.
+Interstate 81 runs along the eastern edge of North Valley, connecting residents to Downtown Syracuse about 2 miles north.
+U.S. Route 11, or Salina Street, also cuts through the neighborhood.
+The Centro bus system is also an option, and Syracuse Hancock International Airport is about 10 miles north.
+Upstate Community Hospital, on the community's west side, is a 306-bed general hospital with a birthing center and an emergency room.

 GreatSchools: